CC 2021 IN: Container chassis

 The subject goods do not include the individual components of the container chassis or subassemblies when imported as individual components, meaning not as part of an unassembled or unfinished container chassis or as part of a substantially complete subassembly.
 Such non‑subject individual components may include hub and drum assemblies, brake assemblies (either drum or disc), axles, brake chambers, suspensions and suspension components, wheel end components, landing gear legs, spoke or disc wheels, tires, brake control systems, electrical harnesses and lighting systems.
 Some of these components may also be used in the production of non‑subject trailers such as flatbeds, tankers, dumpers, grain hoppers and others.

 The processing of the subject goods, such as trimming, cutting, grinding, notching, punching, drilling, painting, coating, staining, finishing, assembly, bolting, welding or any other processing in China or another country does not remove the product from the definition of subject goods.
-In addition, if unfinished chassis manufactured in China are merely assembled into a completed chassis in a third country, such as the United States or Mexico, the chassis remains subject to the scope of these investigations.
+In addition, if unfinished chassis manufactured in China are merely assembled into a completed chassis in a third country, such as the US or Mexico, the chassis remains subject to the scope of these investigations.
 The inclusion of additional components not identified as comprising the finished or unfinished container chassis does not remove the chassis from the definition of subject goods.

 - Date modified: